OasisLMF/BangladeshCyclone/README.md

 ## Structure of Downloaded Data

-After running the script, the `model_data/` directory should contain the following file:
+After running the script, the `model_data/` directory should contain the following files:

 ```
-footprint.bin.z
+footprint.bin.z & footprint.idx.z
 ```

 ## Troubleshooting